[[STATS]]3|types of restriction;24–72h|typical temp lock;1|appeal per case;<48h|to replace a lost profile

 Related reading

-For temporary limits, waiting is often faster than appealing.
+For temporary limits, waiting is almost always faster than appealing — the limit lifts on a schedule and an appeal won't speed it up.
 For verification holds, complete the steps rather than appealing.
-Reserve a formal appeal for cases where you believe the restriction was a mistake — submit once, clearly, and wait.
+Reserve a formal appeal for cases where you genuinely believe the restriction was a mistake.

 Most restrictions trace back to a few causes: too many invites too fast, low acceptance rates, a thin or new profile, shared IPs, or aggressive automation.
 Fix these and restrictions become rare.